qwertie/ungglish/index.md

 ### A clear progression of study ###

-Ungglish dictionaries divide word roots into three groups by importance:
+Ungglish word roots are divided into three categories:

-1. Minimal roots (based on [Minimal English](http://hrc.anu.edu.au/sites/hrc.anu.edu.au/files/u78/Global_English_Minimal_English%20position%20papers.pdf)).
-It is possible to express most ideas with minimal words only, but it is often difficult to do so.
-2. Normal roots and affixes: enough word roots to easily translate almost any idea from English to Ungglish.
+1. Minimal roots: less than 200 essential words for rudimentary communication
+2. Basic roots: about 1000 more roots, which is sufficient for expressing almost any idea easily.
+You'll be fluent in under six months if you learn 10 roots per day and practice speaking and writing increasingly complicated thoughts.
+3. Extended roots: about 1000 more roots to assist communication with English speakers.
+These include words like _cold_, which is written _deshot_ in the basic vocabulary, _girl_ (= _shikid_), and _ship_ (= _bigboet_).
+Extended roots are not needed for communicating in Ungglish, but may help to shorten sentences.
+A neat thing is that a computer will be able to automatically transform web pages and text files to eliminate (or introduce) extended roots.

+Ungglish courses should teach the minimal roots first, then use an immersion teaching style to help the student reach fluency with the basic roots, then teach the extended roots, before finally moving on to teach English.

-3. Extended roots: unnecessary roots such as "cold" and "girl" that can already be expressed with compound words (e.g. cold = des-hot, girl = shi-kid).
-The extended words are taught after the normal words, mainly to help people prepare to learn full English, but if a community of fluent Ungglish speakers develops then they will, we can expect also use extended words among themselves. **Note:** a small number of words, such as "bad" and "bed", are classified as normal words even though they have a synonym (bad <=> des-good, bed <=> sleep-pad), because they are short and used often, or because the synonym is well-known internationally. **Note:** do you speak Interlingua?
+**Note:** a small number of words, such as "bad", are classified as basic words even though they have a synonym (bad <=> des-good), because they are short and used often, or because the synonym is well-known internationally. **Note:** do you speak Interlingua?
 You could help pick extended roots based on their presence in Interlingua.

+### ... ###